Early learning and childcare

 ELC Finance Working Group: ensures the programme is underpinned by a robust financial evidence base and offers professional finance input to the development of the programme

-Quality Reference Group: assists in developing a Quality Action Plan for ELC by October 2017
+Quality Reference Group: assisted in developing A Quality Action Plan for the expansion of early learning and childcare in Scotland

 Service Improvement Plan (SIP) Advisory Working Group: ensures a co-ordinated and evidence-based approach to identifying and addressing strategic skills issues across the early learning and childcare sector